 - Fruit and Tree Nuts Yearbook Tables are updated annually and contain 150 Excel spreadsheets detailing over 20 years of annual or monthly data for U.S. bearing acreage, production, prices, trade, per capita use, and more.

-- Fruit and Vegetable Prices, a data set that reports average prices per edible cup equivalent to inform policymakers and nutritionists about how much money it costs Americans to eat a sufficient quantity and variety of fruits and vegetables.
+- Fruit and Vegetable Prices is a data set that reports average prices per edible cup equivalent to inform policymakers and nutritionists about how much money it costs U.S. consumers to eat a sufficient quantity and variety of fruits and vegetables.

 In addition to the periodic Outlook reports and data products, ERS produces reports covering issues important to fruit and tree nuts markets in the United States and around the world.

 Recent ERS reports relating to fruit and tree nuts markets include: